<img src="https://ws.zoominfo.com/pixel/20BaaYt5U7vKWlVNoJuI" width="1" height="1" style="display: none;">

 Just like research for one whitepaper can serve several other purposes, so should your podcast interviews.
 Every interview you conduct is likely filled with insights and perspectives that lend themselves to be reused, remixed, and repurposed into other pieces of content.

-If you aren’t already taking advantage of these easy-to-do and marketing tactics for your podcast, it’s time to start.
+If you aren’t already taking advantage of these easy-to-do marketing tactics for your podcast, it’s time to start.
 To recap, if you have a podcast, make sure you’re getting the most value out of every episode by doing the following:

-1. Create written content from your podcast
+1. Create written content from your podcast.

-2. Create audio clips for social media
+2. Create audio and video clips for social media.

-3. Deploy Account-Based Podcasting
+3. Deploy Account-Based Podcasting.

-4. Utilize landing pages to create podcast experiences
+4. Utilize landing pages to create podcast experiences.

-5. Remix and reuse your podcast
+5. Remix and reuse your podcast content.